sda667/IP_addressing/README.md

 It uses diagnostic tools such as ping and traceroute to validate connectivity and analyzes router behavior when forwarding packets.

 ## Project Structure
-- `IP_addressing.pdf` → Full detailed lab report (LaTeX formatted with figures)
+- `IP_addressing.pdf` → Full detailed lab report
-- `IP_addressing.md` → Markdown version of the report for quick reading on GitHub
+- `IP_addressing.md` → Markdown version of the report

 ## Tools
 - Linux networking stack